 Your ability to carry out a background check is limited because of the country’s restrictions on data protection and privacy laws.
 You must have express consent to process an employee or candidate’s personal data or information.
 You can, however, process an applicant’s personal data without consent if it’s necessary for the job’s obligations or performance.

-Ukraine passed an anti-discrimination law in 2015 that protects employees from any discriminatory questions or hiring practices.
+Ukraine’s labor code prohibits discrimination based on origin, social status, race, nationality, sex, language, and political and religious beliefs.
+In 2015, Ukraine further expanded its anti-discrimination law that protects employees from any discriminatory questions or hiring practices.
 This law forbids asking about a candidate’s political affiliation, nationality, origin, or sexuality.

 The process of hiring employees for your Ukraine location depends on whether you choose local or foreign employees.
 Hiring foreign employees requires a work permit through the Employment Center, and you have to prove that you cannot find a Ukrainian citizen to fill your open job.
 A work permit usually applies for a one-year period, but it can get extended.